influxdata/docs-v2/content/enterprise_influxdb/v1.9/introduction/install-and-deploy/installation/meta_node_installation.md

 the cluster.

 Once your meta nodes are part of your cluster, [install data nodes](/enterprise_influxdb/v1.9/install-and-deploy/installation/data_node_installation/).
-Please do not continue to the next steps if your meta nodes are not part of the cluster.
+Do not continue if your meta nodes are not part of the cluster.